More pet parents are beginning to research hemp for dogs, especially those who are owners of elderly dogs or ones who are suffering from ailments.

 Pet parents also find that it’s effortless to administer in that you can mix it into your dog’s food or add it to a treat during the day.

-Similar to CBDPet, CBDFX has been independently tested by a third-party lab to ensure its quality and purity.
+CBDFx products for pets have been independently tested by a third-party lab to ensure high quality and purity.

 Compared to pure hemp oil, with this CBD tincture, you’ll still have a minimal amount of THC (less than 0.3%) per dosage.

-You’ll be glad to know that the extraction process for these tinctures is quite similar to other high-quality manufacturers.
+You’ll be glad to know that the extraction process for these tinctures is similar to other high-quality manufacturers ensuring that there is no compromise where your pet family member’s health and wellbeing is concerned.

-Instead of using chemicals, CBDFX’s CBD is extracted using CO2, avoiding the need for solvents.
+Instead of using chemical solvent extraction, CBDFX’s CBD is extracted using CO2, avoiding the need for solvents.

-This process helps to keep the healthiest components intact while maintaining a broad spectrum of endocannabinoids.
+This process helps to keep the healthiest components intact while maintaining a broad spectrum of endocannabinoids that are ideal to help your pet family member obtain and maintain optimum health!

-By now, you can tell that CBD for pets can come in numerous different forms, whether it’s an oral spray, a tincture, or dog treats.
+By now, you can tell that CBD and hemp for pets can come in many different forms, whether it’s an oral spray, a tincture, dog treats or even a skin salve.

 Most often, if there are any adverse effects, they aren’t life-threatening; nevertheless, you must talk to a veterinarian if your dog begins behaving strangely after receiving a dose.

-It is far too often that pet parents accidentally give their pets a little too much CBD throughout the day, which could lead to discomfort and a couple of issues.
+Pet parents can accidentally give their pets a little too much CBD throughout the day, which could lead to discomfort and a couple of issues.
+Remember that your pet has a much smaller body than you do so you have to scale back your calculation on dosage and we have put a guide at the start of this article.

 The most common side effects of dog hemp and CBD include:

-Although CBD doesn’t have nearly the same results as marijuana, an improper dosage can affect your dog negatively.
+Although CBD doesn’t have the same affect as THC in marijuana, an improper dosage could affect your dog negatively.
+As with all good natural remedies, the right dose is beneficial and more is not necessarily better.

 You must find the proper dosage information based on the size of your dog, as you can guarantee a chihuahua isn’t meant to have as much CBD oil as a Doberman, for example.